Quick Exit X

 You are more than what happened to you.
 Someone else’s wrong actions do not define you as a person.
 Perpetrators often commit heinous crimes as a means of gaining control, but you don’t have to remain a survivor of their violation.

 You have tremendous power within you to grow past this painful experience; we will help you find it again.
-At Pride Law Firm, we have helped countless other people just like you regain the dignity and control they feel they lost by sexual assault.
+At The Pride Law Firm, we have helped countless other people just like you regain the dignity and control they feel they lost by sexual assault.
 Your healing will not only be life-changing for yourself, but could also help someone else.

 Empathetic and passionate, Jessica has based her practice on the protection and restoration of her clients, who almost always become her personal friends.